-Leo McFall is currently starting his tenure as Chief Conductor of the Symphonieorchester Vorarlberg.
+Leo McFall is Chief Conductor of the Symphonieorchester Vorarlberg.
 Winner of the Deutsche Dirigentenpreis 2015 he was also a finalist in the Nestlé and Salzburg Festival Young Conductors Award 2014.
 Active on both the concert and operatic platforms, his engagements for the 20/21 season include a new production of Macbeth at the Hessiches Staatstheater Wiesbaden, Die Zauberflöte with Glyndebourne on tour, concerts with Orchestre du Capitole du Toulouse, Belgrade Philharmonic, Davos Festival Camerata, Gävle Symphoniker, Jena Philharmonic, Meininger Hofkapelle, Oulu Sinfonia, Singapore Symphony and Alma Mahler Kammerorchester.
 He will also record with the Bamberger Symphoniker for the Bayerischer Rundfunk.

 His appearances as a guest conductor in recent seasons have included projects with English National Opera (La Traviata), Glyndebourne Festival and Glyndebourne on Tour (Vanessa and CosÌ fan tutte) Opera North (The Turn of the Screw) the Argovia Philharmonic, BBC Philharmonic, Deutsche Bundesjugendorchester, Sinfonia Lahti and Tampere Philharmonic.

 Leo McFall enjoyed a close working relationship with Bernard Haitink, assisting him in the preparation of concerts with the Chamber Orchestra of Europe, Chicago Symphony, Royal Concertgebouw and Vienna Philharmonic.